Pre-Courant Algebroids: Symplectic almost Lie 2-algebroids and pre-Courant algebroids

 where we have used the phase lift of the natural degree one homogeneity structure on $\Pi E$ to define the graded structure on the cotangent bundle.
-We can then pass to total weight and clearly we have a degree $2$ symplectic graded bundle: we will assume that we have a N-manifold.
+We can then pass to total weight and clearly, we have a degree $2$ symplectic graded bundle, we will assume that we have an N-manifold and so $E$ is a vector bundle in the category of smooth manifolds.
 Furthermore, let us assume that we have a \emph{projectable} pre-homological potential that defines a pre-Courant algebroid structure.
-By projectable we mean that the odd vector field $Q_{\Theta} = \{\Theta, \bullet \}$ is projectable to $\Pi E$.
-In local coordinates we have
+By projectable we mean that the odd vector field $Q_{\Theta} = \{\Theta, - \}$ is projectable to $\Pi E$.
+The projectability directly implies that the pre-homological potential is of the local form